-Blini Recipe
+Blini Recipe (Russian Pancake)

-What is Blini?
+What is a Blini?

 Blini or blinchiki are thin pan-sized Russian pancakes.
 They are much thinner and wider than American-style pancakes but not as thin and wide as crepes.